Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Conclusions

 \begin{enumerate}

-\item \textbf{BH Mass and Spin Distributions:} The lower mass limit (green and pink) and upper mass limit (blue and gold) experience similar scales of mass growth, respectively.
-For the initial conditions with primordial binaries (pink and blue), more BHs within the population grow in mass.
-However, the most massive final BHs for the green and pink initial distributions have the same order of magnitude, while the same is true for the upper limit blue and gold simulations.
-The maximum final BH mass from upper limit distributions is an order of magnitude larger than the most massive BH from lower limit distributions.
-As can be seen in Figure \ref{fig:dM_star_v_merger}, initially more massive BHs experience more mass growth.
+\item \textbf{BH Mass and Spin Distributions:} The lower mass limit (K20 and K20 \raisebox{0.3ex}{ {$+$}}M) and upper mass limit (H18 and H18\raisebox{0.3ex}{ {$+$}}M) experience similar scales of mass growth, respectively.
+For the initial conditions with primordial binaries (K20 \raisebox{0.3ex}{ {$+$}}M and H18\raisebox{0.2ex}{ {$+$}}M), more BHs within the population grow in mass.
+The most massive final BHs for the K20 and K20 \raisebox{0.3ex}{ {$+$}}M initial distributions have the same order of magnitude, while the same is true for the H18 and H18\raisebox{0.3ex}{ {$+$}}M simulations.
+The maximum final BH mass from H18 and H18\raisebox{0.3ex}{ {$+$}}M distributions is an order of magnitude larger than the most massive BH from K20 and K20 \raisebox{0.3ex}{ {$+$}}M distributions.
+As can be seen in Figure \ref{fig:final_mass_and_spins_dist}, populations with initially more massive BHs experience more overall mass growth.
 This is in part because the BH-BH GW capture timescale $\propto \frac{1}{m_{BH}^2}$, while more massive BHs also have a slightly larger cross-section due to gravitational focusing, shortening the collision timescale, and can retain more of a star's mass during a collision.
 We conclude that the range of the initial mass distribution is a better predictor the final BH masses than the presence of primordial binaries.

-\item \textbf{Prospects for Forming IMBHs:} The maximum BH mass produced through dynamical channels in our simulations was about $500$~M$_\odot$.
+\item \textbf{Prospects for Forming IMBHs:} The maximum BH mass produced through dynamical channels in our simulations was $\sim 500$~M$_\odot$.
 Dynamical friction limits the mass of BHs formed in situ to hundreds of ~M$_\odot$.
 As the IMBH becomes significantly more massive than other objects in the cluster, it should start sinking towards the SMBH, eventually becoming an EMRI.
-IMBH formation also depends on the initial mass distribution: IMBHs are not formed at all in the pink and green populations with stellar profile $\alpha = 1.25$.
+IMBH formation also depends on the initial mass distribution: IMBHs are not formed at all in the K20 and K20 \raisebox{0.3ex}{ {$+$}}M populations with stellar profile $\alpha = 1.25$.